-These examples illustrate how depending on the norms used, we could easily eliminate some students who may benefit from services to identify and support their recognized potential.
+These examples illustrate how, depending on the norms used, we could easily eliminate students who benefit from highly capable services.
 Comparing students using local norms and even "within groups" will help pre-identify students and provide them with access to instructional and curricular opportunities to develop their talent.